Contact

 However, this relief is not given out automatically.
 Companies are required to make a deliberate claim in the form of a complex report that outlines why their work qualifies for the relief and how much they have spent on this within the specified cost categories.
 This is where a specialist R&D adviser can be an asset for companies on the cutting edge of their field.
 Using their understanding of specialist fields and the complex legislation surrounding R&D tax they can take this work out of their client’s hands to compile a report that ensured they take advantage of all the relief that they are entitled to whilst minimising the risk of HMRC enquiry.

-At RCK Partners there is an experienced team of R&D Tax Consultants and Compliance Officers that are ideally placed to guide Civil Engineering companies though the R&D claim process, allowing them to take full advantage of the relief that they are entitled to in a manner that allows them to continue with their innovative work that improves all our lives.
+At RCK Partners there is an experienced team of R&D Tax Consultants and Compliance Officers that are ideally placed to guide Civil Engineering companies though the R&D tax relief claim process, allowing them to take full advantage of the relief that they are entitled to in a manner that allows them to continue with their innovative work that improves all our lives.